remix-run/remix/.changeset/dev-server.md

 {
   future: {
     unstable_dev: {
+      // HTTP(S) scheme used when sending `devReady` messages to the dev server
+      httpScheme: "https", // default: `"http"`
+      // HTTP(S) host used when sending `devReady` messages to the dev server
+      httpHost: "mycustomhost", // default: `"localhost"`
-      // Port internally used by the dev server to receive app server `devReady` messages
+      // HTTP(S) port internally used by the dev server to statically serve built assets and to receive app server `devReady` messages
-      httpPort: 3001, // by default, Remix chooses an open port in the range 3001-3099
+      httpPort: 8001, // default: Remix chooses an open port in the range 3001-3099
-      // Port internally used by the dev server to send live reload, HMR, and HDR updates to the browser
+      // Websocket port internally used by the dev server for sending updates to the browser (Live reload, HMR, HDR)
-      websocketPort: 3002, // by default, Remix chooses an open port in the range 3001-3099
+      websocketPort: 8002, // default: Remix chooses an open port in the range 3001-3099
       // Whether the app server should be restarted when app is rebuilt
       // See `Advanced > restart` for more
       restart: false, // default: `true`